xzhou110/Customer_Insights_from_Amazon_Echo_Reviews/README.md

 # Customer Insights from Amazon Echo Reviews

 The project is to perform a topic analysis on customer reviews for Amazon Echo.
-This is to understand what major factors drive positive vs. negative experience.
+This is to understand major drivers of positive vs. negative customer experience.
 The end goal is to use the insights to help business enhance self-awareness and make better decisions.
-The modeling from this project can be applied to any reviews of any product or service for insight extraction.
+The modeling from this project can be applied to any reviews of any product or service to extract insights.

 ### Project Design:
-Step 1: Clean up datasets and combine two datasets for analysis Step 2: Break down reviews into positive (>3 rating) and negative sentiment (<3 rating) groups based on ratings Step 3: Performed cluster analysis on positive and negative sentiment groups Step 4: If limited information extracted from step 3, perform topic modeling on positive and negative sentiment groups
+Step 1: Data retrieval and exploration
+Step 2: Broke down reviews into positive (>3 rating) and negative sentiment (<3 rating) groups based on ratings Step 3: Performed cluster analysis on positive and negative sentiment groups respectively Step 4: If limited information obtained from step 3, perform topic modeling to get more in-depth inisghts

 ### Tools:
 - Pandas for data manipulation